nordic-institute/X-Road-development/WORKFLOW.md

 to `nordic-institute/X-Road/develop`.
 Prior to submitting the request Contributor must [fetch the most recent updates](https://help.github.com/articles/syncing-a-fork/) from `nordic-institute/X-Road/develop` and integrate the changes into Contributor's branch (solve conflicts, if any).
-In practise, when integration is due a `release` branch is forked out of `develop` in the Contributor's fork.
-In the `release` branch the code is developed and tested until it is ready to be taken forward.
-Once the code is ready a pull request is made from the fork's `release` branch to the `nordic-institute/X-Road/develop` branch as described in the [Github documentation](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
+Once the code is ready a pull request is made from the fork's `feature` branch to the `nordic-institute/X-Road/develop` branch as described in the [Github documentation](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
-If defects are found in the pull request review they are fixed in the fork's `release` branch and the Github pull request updates automatically.
+If defects are found in the pull request review they are fixed in the fork's `feature` branch and the Github pull request updates automatically.
 When the pull request is eventually accepted to `nordic-institute/X-Road/develop` the changes are synced back to fork's `develop` as described in the [Github documentation](https://help.github.com/articles/syncing-a-fork/).

 ![X-Road Integration](IMG/xroad-integration.png)

 12.2 The pull request is reviewed by the NIIS.
-Additional reviewers can be added as necessary.
 The pull request is reviewed according to the acceptance criteria that was in effect when the work on this changeset started.

 12.2.1 Feature analysis